erjac77/ansible-common-f5/README.md

 # F5 COMMON UTILITY MODULE FOR ANSIBLE

-This repository provides utility classes and helper functions to ease the interaction between Ansible and F5 systems.
+This repository provides utility classes and helper functions to ease the interaction between Ansible and the following F5 systems:

 * BIG-IP
 * BIG-IQ